 Al Abdulla was born in Qatar on January 1, 1957.
 He graduated with an MA in Economics from Central Michigan University, USA, in 1982 and obtained a Ph.D. in Economics from Bradford University, United Kingdom, in 1987.

 Dr. Hussain Ali Al Abdulla serves as a Minister of State in Qatar.
-He is an Executive Board member of Qatar Investment Authority and a Board member of the Qatar Supreme Council for Economic Affairs and Investment.
-He serves as Chairman and managing director of Masraf Al Rayan and is a Director of Gulf Investment Corporation, Kuwait.
+He is a Board member of Qatar Investment Authority and a Board member of the Qatar Supreme Council for Economic Affairs and Investment.
+He serves as Chairman and Managing Director of Masraf Al Rayan and is a Board Member of Gulf Investment Corporation, Kuwait.

 Dr. Hessa Sultan Al Jaber, Minister of Information and Communications Technology, Qatar